-Determining who offers the best life insurance is not always a black and white answer.
+Determining who the best life insurance companies are is not always a black and white answer.

-While you can get quotes from all of the top rated life insurance companies you may never know if you are getting the best company for your specific situation.
+While you can get quotes from all of the top-rated life insurance companies, you may never know if you’re choosing the best policy for your specific situation.

 Deciding on the Best Life Insurance Company for Your Coverage